Kamikuma597/Kamikuma597/Build bio.md

 - 👋 Hi, I’m @Kamikuma597
 - 👀 I’m learning to develop my skills and become a certified and efficient full-stack developer.
-- 🌱 I’m currently learning the basics of C, and will move on to Python and JavaScript
+- 🌱 I’m currently learning the basics of Python and JavaScript
-- 💞️ I’m looking to collaborate on learning experiences and projects, even teams on program solving competitions
+- 💞️ I’m looking to collaborate on learning experiences and projects, even teams on code hackathons
 - 📫 How to reach me-
 Gmail: akirashado@gmail.com
 Instagram: _Akira416